edibotopic/edibotopic-wiki/docs/index.md

 Wiki for personal notes.

-Just started, mostly for me.
+I just started and it's mostly for me.

+Treat any information found here as provisional.